leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/preparing-for-my-associate-cloud-engineer-journey.md

 - The container-optimized image that supports autopilot type does not support custom packages.

+### Cloud Run and Cloud Function resources
+An Associate Cloud Engineer should be able to deploy and implement serverless solutions.
+Also, differentiate among serverless options including App Engine standard and flexible environment, and Cloud Run.
+Other tasks include:
+- Deploying an application and updating scaling configuration, versions, and traffic splitting
+- Deploying an application that receives Google Cloud events (for example, Pub/Sub events, Cloud Storage object change notification events)
+- Describe event function as a service capabilities of Cloud Functions.

+**Cloud Run** provides a service to manage containers in a serverless way.
+A service is a regional resource that is replicated in multiple zones and exposed as an endpoint.
+Underlying infrastructure scales automatically based on incoming requests.
+If there are no requests coming in it can scale to zero to save you money.

+Changes to containers or environment settings create new revisions.
+Revisions can be rolled out in a way that supports canary testing by splitting traffic according to your specifications.

+Cloud Run is built using an open source initiative called knative.
+It can use system libraries and tools made available to the container environment.
+It has a timeout of 60 minutes for longer running requests.
+Cloud Run can send multiple concurrent requests to each container instance, improving latency, and saving costs for large volumes of incoming traffic.

+**App Engine** has two management environments: standard and flexible.

+In the standard environment, apps run in a sandbox using a specific language runtime.
+Standard environment is good for rapid scaling.
+It is limited to specific languages.
+It can scale to 0 when there is no incoming traffic.
+It starts up in seconds.
+In the standard environment you are not allowed to make changes to the runtime.

+In contrast to the standard environment, App Engine flexible runs in Docker containers in Compute Engine VMs.
+Flexible supports more programming languages.
+It can use native code and you can Access and manage the underlying Compute Engine resource base.
+App Engine flexible does not scale to 0.
+Startup is in minutes.
+Deployment time is in minutes (longer than standard).
+It does allow you to modify the runtime environment.

+Cloud Run Functions It is a fully managed service based on events that happen across your cloud environment, including services and infrastructure.
+The functions you develop run in response to those events.
+There are no servers to manage or scaling to configure.
+The service provides the underlying resources required to execute your function.
+A trigger sends an https request to an endpoint the service is listening on.
+This endpoint then responds by deploying and executing the function and returning the results specified in your code.
+Pricing is based on the number of events, compute time, and memory required in network ingress/egress.

+Cloud Functions use cases include IoT processing and lightweight ETL.
+By design, functions you write for use by the Cloud Functions service are stateless.
+If you need to share and persist data across function runs, you should consider using Datastore or Cloud Storage.

+Each Cloud Function instance handles only one concurrent request at a time.
+If, while handling a request, another one comes in, Cloud Functions will ask for more instances to be created.
+This is another reason functions need to be stateless, because they can run on different instances.
+You can implement minimum instance limits to avoid latency associated with cold starts.

+Question 4: quickly deploy a containerized web application; the services will be exposed; Do not want to manage infrastructure; pay when requests are being handled; need support for custom packages.
+What technology meets these needs?
+- Correct: **Cloud Run** is serverless, exposes your services as an endpoint, and abstracts all infrastructure.
+- App Engine flexible environment is incorrect because it does not scale to zero.
+- App Engine standard environment is incorrect because does not allow custom packages.
+- Cloud Functions is incorrect because it does not deploy containers.
+It deploys and executes small snippets of code.

+Question 5: files being added to a Cloud Storage bucket.
+Specify a trigger resource pointing to your bucket.
+- --trigger-event google.storage.object.finalize

 ### Documentation to review:
 Deploying and implementing Compute Engine resources